Order Reduction of Exponential Runge--Kutta Methods: Non-Commuting Operators

 To estimate the second part of \eqref{eq95}, in addition to the techniques used to estimate the first part of \eqref{eq95}, Lemma \ref{boundeduprime} is also employed.~The term for $j=0$ can be bounded as

 whereas the remaining sum is bounded by {\allowdisplaybreaks

 }At this point, the error bound for $e_n$ can be given.
-However, the error bounds without assuming \( u_0 \in \mathcal{D}(A) \) can also be derived.~We establish the following lemma to support this. \begin{lem} Let Assumption \ref{ass1} be satisfied, then
+However, the error bounds without assuming \( u_0 \in \mathcal{D}(A) \) can also be derived.~We establish the following lemma to support this. \begin{lem} Let Assumptions \ref{ass1} and \ref{ass2} be satisfied, then

 \end{lem} \begin{proof} The bound is obtained by the following estimation